Ionatan-C/Ionatan-About-Me/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Email: ionatancegodari@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Moldovan and know Russian fluent in English and know Romanian -->
+Moldovan and know Russian fluent in English and fluent in Romanian -->